ory/fosite/README.md

 go get gopkg.in/ory-am/fosite.v{X}/...
 ```

-To see a full list of available versions check the [tags](https://github.com/ory-am/fosite/tags) page.
+To see a full list of available versions check [gopkg.in/ory-am/fosite.v0](https://gopkg.in/ory-am/fosite.v0).
 If you want
 to use api version 2 for example (version 2 does not exist yet), do:

 ```